Netflix: Transition to streaming services (2007–2012)

-On January 6, 2010, Netflix agreed with Warner Bros. to delay new release rentals to 28 days after the DVDs became available for sale, in an attempt to help studios sell physical copies, and similar deals involving Universal Pictures and 20th Century Fox were reached on April 9.
+In January 2010, Netflix agreed with Warner Bros. to delay new release rentals to 28 days after the DVDs became available for sale, in an attempt to help studios sell physical copies, and similar deals involving Universal Pictures and 20th Century Fox were reached on April 9.
+In February 2010, Netflix signed a deal to stream 300 indie movie titles.
 In July 2010, Netflix signed a deal to stream movies of Relativity Media.
-In August 2010, Netflix reached a five-year deal worth nearly $1 billion to stream films from Paramount, Lionsgate and Metro-Goldwyn-Mayer.
+It also announced an expansion of its deal with Warner Bros.
+Television adding more shows, including Veronica Mars and Nip/Tuck.
+In August 2010, Netflix reached a five-year deal worth nearly $1 billion to stream films from Paramount, Lionsgate, and Metro-Goldwyn-Mayer.
 The deal increased Netflix's annual spending fees, adding roughly $200 million per year.
 It spent $117 million in the first six months of 2010 on streaming, up from $31 million in 2009.
-On September 22, 2010, Netflix launched in Canada, its first international market.
+In September 2010, Netflix launched in Canada, its first international market.
 In November 2010, Netflix began offering a standalone streaming service separate from DVD rentals.

-In 2010, Netflix acquired the rights to Breaking Bad, produced by Sony Pictures Television, after the show's third season, at a point where original broadcaster AMC had expressed the possibility of cancelling the show.
-Sony pushed Netflix to release Breaking Bad in time for the fourth season, which as a result, greatly expanded the show's audience on AMC due to new viewers bingeing on the Netflix past episodes, and doubling the viewership by the time of the fifth season.
-Breaking Bad is considered the first such show to have this "Netflix effect".
+In 2010, Netflix acquired the rights to Breaking Bad, produced by Sony Pictures Television, after the show's third season, at a point where original broadcaster AMC had expressed the possibility of canceling the show.
+Sony pushed Netflix to release Breaking Bad in time for the fourth season, which as a result, greatly expanded the show's audience on AMC due to new viewers binging on past episodes via Netflix, and doubling its viewership by the time of the fifth season.
+Breaking Bad is considered the first show to have this "Netflix effect".

 In January 2011, Netflix announced agreements with several manufacturers to include branded Netflix buttons on the remote controls of devices compatible with the service, such as Blu-ray players.
 By May 2011, Netflix had become the largest source of Internet streaming traffic in North America, accounting for 30% of traffic during peak hours.

-On July 12, 2011, Netflix announced that it would separate its existing subscription plans into two separate plans: one covering the streaming and the other DVD rental services.
+In July 2011, Netflix announced it would be separating its existing subscription plans into two: one covering the streaming and the other DVD rental services.
 The cost for streaming would be $7.99 per month, while DVD rental would start at the same price.
-On September 11, 2011, Netflix expanded to countries in Latin America.
-On September 18, 2011, Netflix announced its intentions to rebrand and restructure its DVD home media rental service as an independent subsidiary called Qwikster, separating DVD rental and streaming services.
-On September 26, 2011, Netflix announced a content deal with DreamWorks Animation.
-On October 10, 2011, Netflix announced that it would retain its DVD service under the name Netflix and that its streaming and DVD-rental plans would remain branded together, citing customer dissatisfaction with the split.
+In September 2011, Netflix expanded to countries in Latin America.
+That same month, Netflix announced its intentions to rebrand and restructure its DVD home media rental service as an independent subsidiary called Qwikster, separating DVD rental and streaming services.
+Customers reacted negatively, seeing this as a price increase and a betrayal of customer loyalty.
+Netflix's stock value dropped, and 800,000 of its 12 million customers cancelled their subscriptions.
+Netflix quickly apologized, and in October 2011, announced it would retain its DVD service under the name Netflix and that its streaming and DVD-rental plans would remain branded together.